Customising Mercurial Like a Pro

 This command comes from ideas cobbled together from Steven Losh, Augie Fackler, and Sean Farley.
 They are all great contributors to Mercurial, and they have taught me so much!
 Thanks, guys!

-11 thoughts on “Customising Mercurial Like a Pro
+11 responses to “Customising Mercurial Like a Pro”

 Is lack of ‘default’ branch intentional?
 If not it’s enough to change “branches” -> “if(branches, branches, branch)” in the template.